slashid/php/README.md

 First, create a SDK instance, informing the following:

 * `$environment`, either `sandbox` or `production`
 * `$organizationId`, your organization's ID.
-You'll find it your SlashID console (https://console.slashid.dev/ for production, https://console.sandbox.slashid.dev/ for sandbox), in the "Settings" tab, on the top of the page.
+You'll find it in your SlashID console (https://console.slashid.dev/ for production, https://console.sandbox.slashid.dev/ for sandbox), in the "Settings" tab, on the top of the page.
 * `$apiKey`, your organization's ID.
-You'll also find it your SlashID console, in the "Settings" tab, on the very bottom of the page.
+You'll also find it in your SlashID console, in the "Settings" tab, at the very bottom of the page.

 ```php
 use SlashId\Php\SlashIdSdk;